mchez808/characters/PILLOW_INTRO.md

 # Pillow

-This tutorial is taken from Kenneth Love, Python instructor at [Treehouse](https://teamtreehouse.com).
+(*This tutorial is taken from Kenneth Love, Python instructor at [Treehouse](https://teamtreehouse.com).
 Treehouse has been my top resource for learning and practicing not only Python, but VCS using Git, Bash commands, and computer science courses such as algorithms and data structures.
-I can't recommend it highly enough!
+There's so much more at Treehouse -- I can't recommend it highly enough!*)

 Pillow is the successor to PIL, the Python Imaging Library.